Contemporary classical music publisher

 orchestra

-The world premiere took place in Brussels in Saint Mark’s Church on 2 October 2011 by the Orchestra of the 21st Century under the direction of the composer in a concert entirely devoted to his music.
+The world premiere took place in Brussels on 2 October 2011 at Saint Mark’s Church, performed by the Orchestra of the 21st Century under the direction of the composer, in a concert entirely devoted to his music.

-Three CD recordings of the Sextuor version have been made: the first by the Ensemble Claventi (label René Gailly, sold out), the second by the soloists of the Musique Royale des Guides (label Mirasound 500.135), and the last one in 2011 by the Quartz ensemble (label Quartziade).
+Three CD recordings of the original Sextuor version are available: the first by Ensemble Claventi (René Gailly label, now out of print); the second by soloists of the Musique Royale des Guides (Mirasound 500.135); and the third, released in 2011 by the Quartz Ensemble on the Quartziade label.

 This work is available as Hard Copy at